304 North Cardinal St.

 Juliet Tomatoes typically weigh about 1-2 ounces each (28-57 g).
 There are usually about a dozen Juliet Tomatoes in a pound.
 Each tomato is about 2 inches (5 cm) long.
 A cluster of these grape tomatoes usually contains 12-20 individual tomatoes.

 Juliet Tomatoes are easy to grow from seed.
-That said, it does require quite a bit of space and gear, so many gardeners opt to purchase Juliet seedling plants from the garden center.
+That said, it does require quite a bit of space and gear, so many gardeners opt to purchase Juliet seedling plants from the garden center or grocery stores.
 If you’re starting with seedlings, skip to the next section.

 Seeds are usually planted indoors 6-8 weeks before the local last frost date in your area.
 You can find your local date with this Frost Date Calculator.
 This timing generally translates to seeds being sown indoors in February-April, depending on the climate.